rbberger/bueno/README.md

 ```

 ## Quick Start
-Once you have installed bueno, you can give the following examples a try.
-The
+Once you have installed bueno, give the following examples a try.
+The following
-following is the bueno run script *hello world*.
-This is a simplified version
+is the bueno run script *hello world*.
+This is a simplified version of the
-of the example described in more detail
+example described in more detail
 [here](https://lanl.github.io/bueno/html/bueno-run-getting-started.html).
 ```python
 # hello.py